stevenjoezhang/Mi-Plane/README.md

 npm start
 ```

-[Python3](https://python.org) and pip3 is required if you want to use PS4 controller.
+Next you need to open your browser to view it.
+Please see the following introduction to features.

 ## Feature

 The App provides several views in the cockpit.

 ### Main view

 WebGL is required to render the canvas.
+Please make sure your browser supports WebGL and hardware acceleration is enabled, otherwise the map may not be rendered.
 Use Chrome for better performance.

 ### Indicators view